ricleal/PythonParallel/README.md

-# PythonParallel
+# SciPy 2015 Summary

-Tests for Parallel Computing and Optimisation with Python
+Mainly tests for Parallel Computing and Optimisation with Python

 # Parallel Processing